profreagan/quickdbtdemo/normalizedsiggard_dbt_exercise_instructions.md

 - Save the file, after you have done that, you can go to your terminal and type `dbt run -m dim_policy` to build the model.
     - Go to Snowflake to see the newly created table!
-- REAGAN IF YOU USE THE DBT_UTILS PACKAGE THEN MAKE SURE YOU ADD THIS TO THE PACKAGES FILE
-  - package: dbt-labs/dbt_utils
-    version: 1.1.1

 #### dim_date ####
 - Create a new file inside of the insurance directory called `dim_date.sql`